AmarAladzuz/Cluster_Analysis/README.md

 -Blue cluster consisting also of young customers with mid-high values of spending score, but low annual income -Green cluster consisting of older clients with mid values of spending score and low-mid annual income -Purple cluster consisting of persons with mid-high age, low spending score and high annual income

+Through this project I managed to develop and improve my overall analytical skills and data visualization in Python, as well in Tableau.
+I've successfully conducted cluster analysis(hierarchical and non-hierarchical) and came up with shown results and conclusions.

+For full project code please check Cluster_analysis.ipynb file

 Data taken from: